mattfaluotico/CountMySteps/README.md

 **This project will build, but missing the majority of it's features**

+**This is some really messy code.
+As it was a learning process, some things are not done in the most efficient form.
+I plan on going back to polish and increase performance after the core features have been added**

 Walk **it** out is a simplistic pedometer for the iPhone 5S.
 Using the built in M7 motion chip, motion data for the past 7 days is stored on the device.
 This application reads the data and interprets it into steps, miles, and calories.